k220j/rw-blog/README.md

 Notice that the import statement uses src/layouts/BlogLayout and not ../src/layouts/BlogLayout or ./src/layouts/BlogLayout.
 Being able to use just src is a convenience feature provided by Redwood: src is an alias to the src path in the current workspace.
 So if you're working in web then src points to web/src and in api it points to api/src.

+#Generator Naming Conventions

+You'll notice that some of the generated parts have plural names and some have singular.
+This convention is borrowed from Ruby on Rails which uses a more "human" naming convention: if you're dealing with multiple of something (like the list of all posts) it will be plural.
+If you're only dealing with a single something (like creating a new post) it will be singular.
+It sounds natural when speaking, too: "show me a list of all the posts" versus "I'm going to create a new post."

+As far as the generators are concerned:

+Services filenames are always plural.
+The methods in the services will be singular or plural depending on if they are expected to return multiple posts or a single post (posts vs. createPost).
+SDL filenames are plural.
+Pages that come with the scaffolds are plural or singular depending on whether they deal with many or one post.
+When using the page generator it will stick with whatever name you give the command.
+Layouts use the name you give them on the command line.
+Components and cells, like pages, will be plural or singular depending on context when created by the scaffold generator, otherwise they'll use the given name on the command line.
+Also note that it's the database table name part that's singular or plural, not the whole word.
+So it's PostsCell, not PostCells.

+You don't have to follow this convention once you start creating your own parts but we recommend doing so.
+The Ruby on Rails community has come to love this nomenclature even though many people complained about it when first exposed to it.
+Give it five minutes.